annotation/text-fabric/tf/docs/about/tests.md

 # Unit tests

-The Text-Fabric program code implements a combinatorical explosion.
+The TF program code implements a combinatorial explosion.
 There are many environments in which the core engine operates, there are several apps that make use of it, and there is a built in query language.

 One way of mastering the complexity and safeguarding the correctness of it all, is by employing [unit tests](https://en.wikipedia.org/wiki/Unit_testing).

-To my embarrassment, most parts of Text-Fabric are not covered by unit tests.
+To my embarrassment, most parts of TF are not covered by unit tests.

 Here we describe the parts that are covered.
 But first a few words about the machinery of unit testing.